 At the Company's extraordinary general meeting of shareholders held on May 13, 2022, our shareholders approved amendments to our Articles of Association that provide for a plurality voting standard for contested director elections.
 This means that if, at the time the Company files its proxy statement for any general meeting of shareholders, the number of persons who are validly nominated for election as directors exceeds the number of available director positions to be filled at such meeting, then only those director nominees who receive the highest number of votes will be elected to fill the available director positions.
 The Company received notice from Sarissa Offshore on February 3, 2023 of its intent to nominate three director candidates for election to the Board at the Annual Meeting.
-If Sarissa has not withdrawn its nominations at the time that this proxy statement is filed with the SEC, then the plurality voting standard will apply with respect to the election of directors at the Annual Meeting.
+Because Sarissa has not withdrawn its nominations as of the time of the filing of this proxy statement with the SEC, the plurality voting standard will apply with respect to the election of directors at the Annual Meeting.